nsd9696/stateful-agent/README.md

 ```
 # Create a new research lab
-> Create a lab called NLP Research Lab at Stanford University with leader John Smith
+> Create a lab called vision_research_lab at University of California, Berkeley, with leader Jitendra Malik

 # Add members with their Google Scholar profiles
-> Add member Jane Doe with scholar URL https://scholar.google.com/citations?user=XXXX to NLP Research Lab
+> Add member Haozhi Qi with scholar URL https://scholar.google.com/citations?user=iyVHKkcAAAAJ&hl=en to vision_research_lab

 # Add research areas for the lab
-> Add natural language processing and machine learning as research areas for NLP Research Lab
+> Add computer vision, machine learning and robotics as research areas for vision_research_lab

+# Add website and description for the lab
+> Add https://people.eecs.berkeley.edu/~malik/ as the website for vision_research_lab, and add description for the lab: Vision Intelligence

 # Crawl Google Scholar for papers by lab members
-> Collect papers from NLP Research Lab members
+> Collect papers from vision_research_lab members

 # Get paper recommendations
-> Recommend 5 papers from the last 30 days related to NLP Research Lab
+> Recommend 5 papers from the last 30 days related to vision_research_lab

 # Generate a paper summary
-> Summarize the latest paper by Jane Doe from NLP Research Lab
+> Summarize the latest paper by Haozhi Qi from vision_research_lab
 ```

 ## Development